povils/phpmnd/README.md

 The ``--include-numeric-string`` option forces numeric strings such as "1234" to also be treated as a number

+The ``--allow-array-mapping`` option allow keys as strings when using "array" extension.

 The ``--xml-output`` option will generate an report in an Xml format to the path specified by the option.

 **By default it analyses conditions, return statements, and switch cases.**